Academany/fabzero/program/basic/doc.md

 * Whenever you are leaving (lunch, end of day, switch task), finish the entry with an exit note (Finished, to be continued later, stuck in a process, ...)

 > **Learning by doing:** Get a notebook for Fab Zero program and write down your first entry.
 Answer in one sentence: Why are you here?
 >
 ## What, why, how, where and when to document

 The most important thing to understand when it comes to documenting your work is that **you are not writing a tutorial**, a step by step guide or telling others what to do. **You are telling your personal story**, your journey into the learning process.
 While you still have to provide details about your findings, you have to become a storyteller.

 Documenting **is not about the final result, it's about the learning journey**.
 What was the goal, what did you had to research, how did you approach the solution, and what was the outcome. **Document both failures and successes**.
 There is a tendency to hide failures inherited from our educational system.
 In traditional education failure is negative.
-But there is much more you can learn from documenting your failures than documenting your sucesses.
+But there is much more you can learn from documenting your failures than documenting your successes.

 The simplest explanation I can give you about **why do you have to document** is that [you have less recall memory than a goldfish](https://www.telegraph.co.uk/news/science/science-news/10937888/Memory-of-a-goldfish-Actually-fish-can-recall-events-12-days-ago.html).
 Actually **you will remember less than 60% after just 20 minutes** [(read more)](https://en.wikipedia.org/wiki/Hermann_Ebbinghaus).
 Document what you do **while you do it**.
 Exercise the habit of documenting every day.